danahynes/KillSwitch/README.md

 | 12    | BCM 18 | MISO               |
 | 13    | BCM 27 | SCK                |
 | 14    | GND    | GND                |

+There is also a small set of jumper pads near the USB connector, labeled "JP1".
+These pads control whether the Power indicator LED is enabled.
+To enable the LED to indicate whether power is applied to the KillSwitch, place a small solder blob across these two pads.
+To disable the Power indicator LED, remove the solder blob.

+The status LED on the KillSwitch can be disabled using the Settings app, as stated above.
+You can also turn off the Pi's LEDs using this link: https://www.jeffgeerling.com/blogs/jeff-geerling/controlling-pwr-act-leds-raspberry-pi (not tested, YMMV)

 ## Source code
 The source code is arranged as an [Atom](https://ide.atom.io) project (which has been discontinued, sigh...), and the firmware is built using the [PlatformIO](https://platformio.org) plugin.